A dive into Portuguese culture and traditions

 Tripas à Moda do Porto

 Legend has it that the recipe appeared at the time of the Great Navigations.
-It still a classic, even today.
-The stew is made with sausage, tripes and white beans.
+It is still a classic, even today.
+The stew is made with sausage, tripes, and white beans.

 Where to eat?

 A Cozinha do Manel, or Líder Restaurant.

 It is the typical drink of northern Portugal.
 Compared to regular wines, fortified wine is sweeter and stronger (the alcohol content can reach 22%).

 Where to drink?

 Wine Quay Bar, Capela Incomum or at the port wine cellars in Vila Nova de Gaia.

 A famous ingredient in many Portuguese dishes along the entire coast.
 In Porto, it is no different.
 Be sure to try the breaded octopus fillets and the Octopus à Lagareiro’, seasoned with olive oil and garlic.

 Where to eat?